 Once done, your cold brewed coffee is ready to serve & enjoy!

-Just pour into your favorite glass or Mason Jar, add a little cream, and sip away!
+Just pour some into your favorite glass or mason jar.
+Then add a little Homemade Coffee Creamer and/or some Homemade Coffee Syrup, and sip away!

 Coffee filter in a colander over a pitcher.

 One reader writes: “Followed all the directions and it worked great.
-Coffee was soo good”
+Coffee was sooo good”

 Sherri writes: “Awesome way to make cold brew at home!”